If you’re bored with your fences, or it barely serves its purpose, what’s stopping you from building yourself a new one?

-Aside from following your fence ideas, there are also other things you need to consider before even buying your fence materials, especially if you live in an area with an HOA.
+Aside from following your fence idea, there are also other things you need to consider before even buying your backyard fence materials, especially if you live in an area with an HOA.

 When choosing a style often depends on your needs and neighborhood aesthetics.

 However, if you’re planning on going rogue and wanting to build an attention-seeking type of fence, then, by all means, be our guest.

 When starting a more extensive project that involves property modifications and structures, you always have to check the legalities and your limitations.
 There are varying rules regarding fence height, planning permits, and the HOA, so it would be in your best interests to consult and clear all bases before coming up with a specific look and design you are going for.